tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/batchservice/Batch-Service-REST-API-Versioning.md

     If your Batch account is set up to provision pools in the user subscription, then using AAD authentication is required.

-### Version 2016\-07\-01.3.1
+### Version 2016-07-01.3.1
- This version release extends all support from previous version, 2016\-02\-01.3.0.
+ This version release extends all support from previous version, 2016-02-01.3.0.
 Additionally, it supports the following capabilities:

--   Capability to create a pool and an auto\-pool with Network configuration
+-   Capability to create a pool and an auto-pool with Network configuration

     -   A new property [networkConfiguration](../batchservice/add-a-pool-to-an-account.md#bk_netconf), has been added to both the pool and auto-pool resources.
 This property can be used to specify the pool's network configuration, such as the subnet in which the pool's compute nodes will be created.